amel-github/covid19-interventionmeasures/README.md

 To promote common understanding and global use of the dataset, we are developping a glossary of the codes used (work in progress).

 ## Visualisation of the hierarchical coding scheme
-Our online interactive tool is available here: http://covid19-interventions.com/CCCSLgraph/ (Author: J. Sorger)
+Our online interactive tool is available here: http://covid19-interventions.com/CCCSLgraph/ (Author: Sorger J.)

 ## Open Library
 An open library is available (work in progress) that contains all sources used to collect the data: https://www.zotero.org/groups/2488884/cccsl_covid_measure_project.<br>